Blamed but innocent ∙

 Genesis 41:33 Therefore, Pharaoh should find an intelligent and wise man and put him in charge of the entire land of Egypt.

-Pharaoh was amazed, impressed.
-He realized that there was only one man for the job
+Pharaoh was amazed and impressed.
+He realized that there was only one man for the job.

 38 So Pharaoh asked his officials, “Can we find anyone else like this man so obviously filled with the spirit of God?”